Photo courtesy of State of Alaska/Reinhard Pantke

-There's a huge number of humpback whales that really know how to live: they winter near Hawaii and summer in the waters off of Petersburg, a small town in SE AK that leans decidedly Norwegian.
-Though the whales might not care about the town's cultural traditions, they do know that the area where the Frederick Sound bumps up against Stephens Passage offers plenty of deep water and all the krill a hungry humpback needs to feed.
-Board one of the small boats from local companies including Whale Song Cruises or Alaska Sea Adventures for an hours-long whale-watching adventure on the Sound.
-The small ships are fairly nimble and, with captains and crews who are often just as anxious to see a whale breach as their passengers are, the excitement level runs fairly high on these trips.
+There’s a huge number of humpback whales that really know how to live: They winter near Hawaii and summer in the waters off of Petersburg, a small Alaskan town that leans decidedly Norwegian.
+Though the whales might not care about the town’s cultural traditions, they do know that the area where the Frederick Sound bumps up against Stephens Passage offers plenty of deep water, and all the krill a hungry humpback needs to feed.
+Board one of the small boats from local companies, like Whale Song Cruises or Alaska Sea Adventures, for an hours-long whale-watching adventure on the sound.

 Have you been here?
 Share a tip or a photo with fellow travelers.

 When working up in Alaska there was a open seat on of the flight-seeing tours out of Petersburg.
 I jumped on the opportunity and this is one of my favorite shots!
 Nordic Air, Kupreanof Flying, and Pacific Wings all offer flightseeing trips out of Petersburg.

 In summer the waters off Alaska’s southeast coast play host to hundreds of humpback whales, which come to feed on krill and baitfish.
 People exploring these waters by small ship or kayak during this season are just about guaranteed to see whales surfacing, diving, showing their flukes (or tails), and breaching.
 Some may even get close enough to get splashed.
 To maximize traveler encounters with Alaskan wildlife, all Lindblad Expeditions-National Geographic Alaska itineraries are led by trained naturalists and marine biologists.

 All Ashore on Mitkof Island